merlos/MapCache/README.md

 ```swift
 mapCache.calculateDiskSize()
 ```

+You can take a look at the [**Example/ folder**](https://github.com/merlos/MapCache/tree/master/Example/MapCache) to see a complete implementation.

 ## MapCache configuration
 Config map cache is pretty straight forward, typically you will need to set only `urlTemplate` and probably the `subdomains`.